vejol/fullstack-osa12-containers/my_app/README.md

 ## How to run app in production mode

 Run `docker compose up` in project's root folder.
+The app is then available on http://localhost:8080

 ## How to add app users manually